gpeipman/WindowsIotTrafficLights/README.md

 * Schedule - DTO class for schedule.
 * ScheduleItem - DTO class for schedule item.
 * LedSwitcher - ISwitcher implementation for LED-s connected to Raspberry Pi.
+* FromSwitcher - ISwitcher to bling traffic lights shapes on XAML form.